 If myocarditis becomes severe, the pumping action of your heart weakens, and your heart won't be able to supply the rest of your body with enough blood.
 Clots also could form in your heart, leading to a stroke or heart attack.

-Myocarditis is usually caused by a viral infection.
 Treatment for myocarditis depends on the underlying cause.

 In mild cases, myocarditis may have no noticeable symptoms.
 You may feel ill and have general symptoms of a viral infection and never realize your heart is affected.

 In serious cases, the signs and symptoms of myocarditis vary, depending on the cause of the disease.
 Common myocarditis symptoms include:

 Often, the exact cause of an individual case of myocarditis isn't identified.
 However, there are numerous potential causes of myocarditis, such as:

 Myocarditis also sometimes occurs if you're exposed to:

 When myocarditis is severe, it can permanently damage your heart muscle.
 This damage may cause: